AndrasKovacs/staged/demo/README.md

 - [examples/Vectors.2ltt](examples/Vectors.2ltt): length-indexed vectors with statically known length, represented as iterated pairs.
 Also includes a demonstration of encapsulating let-insertion in a monad.

 -----

+### Comparison to the preprint

+- The preprint has a countable hierarchy of universes at each stage, closed under pi and sigma types and natural numbers.
+In contrast, the demo here has type-in-type, and does not have sigma types.
+Type-in-type makes implementation much easier, and allows us to lambda-encode a variety of type formers (without dependent elimination).
+We can also encode unit and sigma types, without eta-rules, but this is sufficient for examples.
+- The preprint writes splicing as `~t`, while the demo has it as `[t]`.
+The latter is much easier to parse and print than the paper's notation, and it's not much more verbose.
+Unfortunately, `[_]` is not viable in the paper because it's already severely overloaded there.

+### Notes on implementation

+- Elaboration is bidirectional, and uses normalization-by-evaluation for computation.
+- We use contextual metavariables.
+These are an extension of basic 2LTT, because they are able to abstract over variables with arbitrarily mixed stages.
+In the implementation, I reuse ordinary `App` and `Pi` and `Lam` constructors for contextual metas, but formally they are distinct from 2LTT constructions.
+Fortunately, the different usages can be always disambiguated in this demo.
+If all metavariables are solved, then they can be inlined ("zonked"), and then we get syntax which is purely in a 2LTT.
+- Implicit functions follow Agda conventions and notation.
+We use pattern unification with a number of extensions: pruning, inessential nonlinearity, intersections, eta-expansion for metavariables (to get rid of splicing, similarly to when we get rid of sigma projections), and spine inversion modulo quote/splice (with quote/splice viewed as construction/projection for a unary record type).
+These extra features are documented [here](http://www2.tcs.ifi.lmu.de/~abel/unif-sigma-long.pdf).
+- Staging ([Staging.hs](Staginh.hs)) follows the optimization notes in Section 4.4. of the paper.
+Meta-level evaluation is purely syntax-directed and closed, and we additionally erase types during evaluation (replacing them with a dummy value), because they are irrelevant in staging output.
+Object-level evaluation is simply an implementation of delayed variable renamings, using closures and De Bruijn levels.